miklevin/MikeLev.in/_posts/beginning.md

 Perplexity: **The Bane of Curly Braces in Nix**

     In the land of Nix, where syntax is king,
     Curly braces dance, and their meanings swing.
     For a Pythonista, with eyes wide and bright,
     These twisting symbols bring both awe and fright.

     First, they appear in a function's embrace,
     Pattern matching arguments, setting the pace.
     "Config and pkgs," they whisper with grace,
     Destructuring inputs, finding their place.

     Like Python's kwargs, they unpack with flair,
     Yet no assignment here, just patterns laid bare.
     A function's prelude, a declarative song,
     In the realm of Nix, where logic is strong.

     Then, in a twist, they shift their guise,
     To form attribute sets, a new surprise.
     Key-value pairs, like dictionaries known,
     In curly confines, their structure is shown.

     "Environment and services," they declare,
     Mapping the system with meticulous care.
     No longer a pattern, but a set of keys,
     Defining the state with elegant ease.

     Oh, Pythonista, with monoglot heart,
     Fear not the braces that set Nix apart.
     For once you discern their duality's art,
     You'll wield them with wisdom, a functional start.

     In the dance of the braces, both subtle and grand,
     You'll find your way through this declarative land.
     With patience and practice, the syntax will stick,
     And you'll master the magic of the language called Nix.

-Sources

 Me: Excellent, thank you!
 I have a lot to digest and to wrap into my cognitive habits.
 Help me write a short essay, explaining the dilemma of a neuro static monoglot Pythonista.
 Do you know what I mean by this?
 There are many people out there such as Myself who find themselves only able to program because of the accessibility of python syntax, and once it is loaded into one's head, it is difficult to make sense of the syntax of other languages.
 This is the source of many python peoples distain for JavaScript.
 But this is not wise or sustainable if you want the benefit of other technologies, such as the platform future proofing of nix and NixOS.
 It is similar with having to learn languages like LUA built into NeoVim if you want certain advantages.
 Shed whatever light you can on "mode shifting" or context or whatever other words you want put it in the essay.
 Your role is to sympathetically provide an on-ramp to slightly off the beaten track technologies that a python person really must be neuroplastic enough to pick up and work into their habits, with an emphasis on the criteria of future proofing and timelessness which LUA and nix uniquely satisfy in a way that even C doesn't because of the accessibility to even relatively non-technical people, even though it obviously doesn't seem that way at first glance.